 The right tool for the right phase

 It's important to note that the goal is not to replace the visualization specialist, but to ensure that high-level expertise is applied where it matters most.
 Specialists should focus their time on high-complexity tasks—such as advanced lighting, cinematic animations, and high-fidelity marketing imagery.
-For this, they can use production-grade render engines like V-Ray or Corona.
+For this, they can use production-grade render engines like Envision, V-Ray or Corona.

 For daily design development, such as testing material variations, studying sunlight patterns, or preparing quick client updates, designers need the autonomy to visualize their own work.

 By integrating real-time tools like Enscape directly into CAD and BIM software (such as Revit, SketchUp, Rhino), designers can validate their decisions instantly.
-This shift allows the firm to move faster while freeing visualization experts to focus on the detailed, high-value imagery that wins competitions and defines the firm’s brand.
+This shift allows the firm to move faster while freeing visualization experts to focus on the sophisticated, high-value imagery that wins competitions and defines the firm’s brand.

 © Juraj Bozic